Digging in Deeper to Specific Ski Materials

 This is the highest-performance base material made, and the same material used on World Cup race skis — P-tex 4000 Electra.
 The material offers improved efficiency: You’ll use less energy on traverses, cat tracks, and run-outs.
 P-tex 4000 E also reduces grabbiness in spring conditions when transitioning from cold, dry snow to warm, wet snow.
 It tunes and repairs more easily than other materials.

 Check out our more in-depth look at base materials and steel edges in our factory tour video series here.

-- The parts are coated with resin and assembled for pressing by one of our small staff of expert craftspeople.
+The parts are then assembled and coated with resin and assembled for pressing by one of our small staff of expert craftspeople.
 Skis go into the press as a pair to assure identical curing time and temperature, and a perfectly matched pair..